-Composite Products version 3.0 is finally here, after 12 weeks of development and a whopping 187 commits.
+Composite Products version 3.0 is finally here, after 12 weeks of development and 187 commits.

 The new version includes many requested features and improvements targeted towards large-scale kitting applications, including: